acrmine/cmpm-121-f25-design3/PLAN.md

 ## D3.c Object Persistence

 - [x] create a new "CachedCaches" map in the greater game map object that will assign tile coordinates to another map object that assigns LatLng positions to token values.
-- [ ] create a "deleteCache" function that takes caches off the map and removes all references to leave them open for garbage collection.
+- [x] create a "deleteCache" function that takes caches off the map and removes all references to leave them open for garbage collection.
 Can take the part in "removeOutOfBoundsCaches" that does that
-- [ ] create a "stowCache" function which stores a cache in CachedCaches and then uses "deleteCache" on it
+- [x] create a "stowCache" function which stores a cache in CachedCaches and then uses "deleteCache" on it
-- [ ] create a "getStowedCache" function which will take coordinate pairs and check if a cache has been stored in that spot, returrn the map/null if it has and undefined if it hasn't.
+- [x] create a "getStowedCache" function which will take coordinate pairs and check if a cache has been stored in that spot, returrn the map/null if it has and undefined if it hasn't.
 Should delete the cached cache afterwards if it finds it
 - [ ] have "removeOutOfBoundsCaches" use "stowCache" when deleting caches instead, if a cache doesn't have any tokens then store null
+- [ ] refactor "spawnCache" to check if the spot it needs to spawn a cache on already has one or not.
+Take the if statements that do that in "spawnCachesInBounds" out
-- [ ] have "spawnCachesInBounds" use "getStowedCache" after checking if the cache is already there.
-If it finds a stowed cache then spawn the cache and fill it's token array with the map you get from the stowed cache
+- [ ] have "spawnCache" use getStowedCache to check if pre-existing token information exists when it's trying to spawn a cache.
+If it does, then spawn those tokens instead of the one random one in the center